Eligibility: Anyone can submit a proposal. Artists should bear in mind the need for a consistent and very strong body of work when submitting.

-Images and Info: In an effort to conserve resources Manifest accepts only digital images and documents for consideration.
+Images and Info: Manifest accepts only digital images/files for consideration.
 See specifications below.
-The gallery will retain the submitted images of exhibited artwork and reserves the right to use the images in publications and gallery publicity.
+The Gallery will retain the submitted images of accepted artwork and reserves the right to use the images in publications and gallery publicity.
 CD's of works not selected will only be returned if accompanied by a SASE.

-All entry files (regardless of type or media) must be named with artist's last name (underscore) first name, followed by the entry number as noted on the proposal form
+All entry files (regardless of type or media) must be named with artist's last name (underscore) first name, followed by the entry number as noted on the entry form

 Images must be oriented properly (i.e. top of image is top

 of artwork) and should not include text info or borders that are not part of the actual work.
-Video work should be sent with similar naming conventions in a quicktime compatible format file (preferably not DVD format for the jury process).
-If selected, a DVD copy will be requested for gallery presentation.
+Any essential information regarding the nature of entries should be included in the notes section for each work on the entry form.